vashukarn/vedalay/README.md

 **[Vedyalay School Management School](https://www.vedyalay.com)** Vedyalay is a School Management System to manage schools and their entities such as classes, sections, students, attendance, exams, teachers, staff, fees, noticeboard will become easier with one such system.
 It also includes notifications via Email.
 It will also help in saving time and effort.
-The user interface must be user friendly and easy to understand.
+The user interface must be user-friendly and easy to understand.
-The information of the particular student,teacher and staff will be obtained in just one mouse click.
+The information of the particular student, teacher, and staff will be obtained in just one mouse click.
 This Management System for all types of educational institutions like schools and colleges.
 Integrates and facilitates multilevel user accounts of a school.
 Super Admin
 Admin
 Teacher